-1. The implementation of the assessment regime of a unit is a coordinated process under the direction of the Chief Examiner or nominee who must ensure that all assessment tasks are aligned with unit objectives, content and learning methods and those criteria by which the student work will be judged are defined and applied.
+1. The implementation of the assessment regime of a unit is a coordinated process under the direction of the Chief Examiner or nominee who must ensure that all assessment tasks are aligned with and mapped against unit outcomes, content and learning activities and those criteria by which the student work will be judged are defined and applied.

 2. Faculties should have procedures in place to ensure the integrity of assessment is maintained across different teaching periods for each of their units.
 The procedures will depend on the nature of the discipline, but should adhere to the following principles:

-2.1 In assessment tasks worth 30% or more, no substantial part can be copied verbatim from previous assessment, including examination papers, to which students may have access.
+2.1 In assessment tasks worth 30% or more, no substantial part of the task can be copied verbatim from a previous assessment, including examination papers, to which students may have access.
 This includes papers that have been copied to students upon request.

 2.2 Previous questions can be adapted for re-use, provided that the formulation of the factual situation and/or the questions themselves have been significantly altered.

-3. The Chief Examiner must ensure that all major assessment tasks are scrutinised by one or more other relevant members of academic staff who will validate compliance with the principles of good assessment practice outlined in the University policy.
+3. The Chief Examiner must ensure that all major assessment tasks are scrutinised by one or more other relevant members of academic staff who will validate compliance with the principles of good assessment practice outlined in the Assessment in Coursework Units Policy.

 4. External examiners must be appointed for each unit taught and/or assessed in a language other than English (other than units taught to develop proficiency in a language).
 These individuals must be fluent in both English and the language of teaching/assessment, as well as competent in the discipline area of the unit or course.

 5. Unit offerings involving multiple modes and/or locations: